solahidris/krackeddev/docs/stories/5-2-submission-flow.md

 3. **Then** I should see a form requiring a valid URL
 4. **And** submitting it should create a record in `bounty_submissions` (FR11)
 5. **And** I should see my submission status change to "Submitted" (FR12)
+6. **And** if I attempt to submit again for the same bounty, I should see an error message (MVP Constraint: 1 submission max)

 ## Technical Requirements